Technical Note 2126

 A list of supported commands and definitions will be displayed.

 A list of supported commands will be displayed.
+Note: To obtain detailed information about a command, type help <command name>.

 Use the following command to authenticate to your host and run the file transfer batch file.